 Each term the school council also has a ‘council symposium’ where they meet with the Headteacher and Chair of Governors to talk about how things are going in school and to share any new ideas for school improvement.

 - They have taken part in health and safety checks and given feedback to our Site Manager so he can keep the school safe.

 - They have met with Mrs Green and Mr Miles to look at ways to make MRJS a greener school.

 - They have been responsible for identifying possible charities that we will support this year.

 - They advised Mr Bessant about how they would like to see the playground developed and identified line markings to increase activity at lunchtimes.

 - The council have helped Mrs Wintle with ideas for future Love Days.

 - The school council are working with Mrs Wintle to review our school values as part of our 2018-2019 Curriculum Review.

 The Suggestion Box

-Thanks to some boys in year six, we now have a suggestion box in the school reception.
-This is another way for you to put forward your ideas for making our school even better.
+Thanks to a previous school council, we have a suggestion box in the school reception.
+This is another way for children, parents and staff to put forward ideas ideas for making our school even better.
 The suggestions go to the school council who will discuss them at their meeting.